Sexual violence against Tamils in Sri Lanka

-Many rapes went unreported during the conflict due to various factors, including intimidation from the perpetrators, impunity for the crime, (Note: A major general in the Sri Lankan Army admitted to a foreign observer that he allowed his troops to rape Tamil women, provided that they leave no evidence that could lead to investigations.)
-(Note: On 14 April 1998, at around 3:30pm, Selvaraasa Vasantha, a married mother of one, was raped by a Sri Lankan soldier inside the Karthika restaurant on Main Street, Point Pedro.
+Many rapes went unreported during the conflict due to various factors, including retaliation from the perpetrators, (Note: On 14 April 1998, at around 3:30pm, Selvaraasa Vasantha, a married mother of one, was raped by a Sri Lankan soldier inside the Karthika restaurant on Main Street, Point Pedro.
 The rape was witnessed by the owner of the restaurant V. Vijayakumari who made a complaint to the Sri Lankan Police and was due to make an appearance at an inquiry to be held on 16 April.
 SLA soldiers threatened her to withdraw her complaint, to which she refused.
 On the day of the inquiry, two Sri Lankan soldiers entered her restaurant in civilian clothing and ordered tea.
 They then covered her head with a pot, poured petrol over her and set her alight.
 All attempts by neighbours to douse the flames were blocked by the soldiers.
-After 45 minutes she was taken to the local hospital where she died.) and the severe stigma attached to it in traditional Tamil society.
+After 45 minutes she was taken to the local hospital where she died.) impunity for the crime, (Note: A major general in the Sri Lankan Army admitted to a foreign observer that he allowed his troops to rape Tamil women, provided that they leave no evidence that could lead to investigations.) and social stigma.
 (Note: "Amnesty International has documented several cases of rape by members of the security forces.
 Because many women are reluctant to give testimony about their treatment by the security forces, Amnesty International believes that these testimonies represent only a fraction of a widespread pattern of human rights violations.
 In those cases reported to Amnesty International, the authorities took some initial action against the alleged perpetrators.
 However, the organization does not know of any member of the security forces who has been brought to justice on charges of rape.")

 Sexual slavery and mass rape of Tamils by Sri Lankan government forces peaked at the end of the war in 2009, and persisted in the post-war era, with human rights groups describing it as "widespread and systematic".
 (Note: "Sri Lankan security forces are using systematic rape and murder of Tamil women to subjugate the Tamil population...
 Impunity continues to reign as rape is used as a weapon of war in Sri Lanka.")